David Sassoon & Co.: History

 But David Sassoon & Co. did also develop further.
 In 1872 it moved its head office from Bombay to London (12, Leadenhall Street) for a better access to the markets for capital and information.
 In 1874 David Sassoon established a new subsidiary in Bombay, the "Sassoon Spinning and Weaving Company", which by the time opened seven cotton mills there.
 In 1875, the David Sassoon & Co. built the Sassoon Docks, the first commercial wet docks in Bombay which helped establishing the international trade with Indian Cotton.
 In 1883 the company moved into the silk manufacturing business when it founded the ″Sassoon & Alliance Silk Mill Co.
 Ltd.″.
 The firm also acquired extensive property in Hong Kong, Canton and northern China.
-David Sassoon & Co. als acted as agent for many other companies in East Asia and South East Asia, for example in Hong Kong for the ″Norwich Union Fire Insurance Society Ltd.″, both in fire and marine insurance, for the ″Lancashire Insurance Company° (today part of the ″RSA Insurance Group″). and for the Apcar Line, a company which operated steamers plying between Calcutta–Hong Kong and Japan–Shanghai.
+David Sassoon & Co. also acted as agent for many other companies in East Asia and South East Asia, for example in Hong Kong for the ″Norwich Union Fire Insurance Society Ltd.″, both in fire and marine insurance, for the ″Lancashire Insurance Company° (today part of the ″RSA Insurance Group″). and for the Apcar Line, a company which operated steamers plying between Calcutta–Hong Kong and Japan–Shanghai.

 Although David Sassoon & Co. stuck with its trading heritage it was involved in banking activities from its earliest years.
 David Sassoon & Co. formed part of a consortium of British merchants who founded the "Hong Kong & Shanghai Banking Corporation" in 1865 and was also instrumental in setting up in 1873 the "Anglo-California Bank, Ltd." (Later bought by the "Wells Fargo Bank)".
 When the Imperial Bank of Persia was established in 1889 it was principally funded by David Sassoon & Co., Glyn, Mills & Co., and J. Henry Schröder & Co.